Congrats to Raffle Winners Josh Lay and Charlotte Albert!

 TCEQ Pending Issues

-Serious legal and technical questions and issues have been raised with TCEQ by MTGP's premier environmental law attorney (Eric Allmon, Esq.) and scientific expert (Dr. Ron Sahu), and by members of the public.
+Despite being brushed off by TCEQ, serious legal and technical questions and issues have been raised with TCEQ by MTGP's premier environmental law attorney (Eric Allmon, Esq.) and scientific expert (Dr. Ron Sahu), and by members of the public.
+Those concerns won't just disappear now ---there are pending requests for contested case hearings that must be dealt with by TCEQ sometime after August 25.

-MTGP has asked TCEQ for a formal "contested case" hearing at the State Office of Administrative Hearings to allow persons affected by the power plant to challenge TCEQ's draft air permits for SLE.
+MTGP and at least one other landowner has asked TCEQ for a formal administrative proceeding called a "contested case" hearing before independent administrative law judges (ALJs) at the State Office of Administrative Hearings to allow persons affected by the power plant to challenge TCEQ's draft air permits for SLE.

-The hearing cannot be held at least until after TCEQ responds to our comments.
+Our request for a hearing will not be considered by the TCEQ Commissioners until at least 30 days after TCEQ's responses to our comments and TCEQ's preliminary decision are mailed.
 Longer delays in convening the hearing could be caused by that same backlog of permit applications.
 The hearing itself can be a time-consuming administrative law and legal process.

 (See RESOURCES page to download and read our attorney's and expert's submissions to TCEQ.
 To read 136 public comments to TCEQ, go here.)